dannhek/CourseraDatSci_RepRsh_Project1/PA1.md

 ```
 ## [1] 10395
 ```
 We can see that generally speaking, if a day has any NAs, most of that day is NA, which makes sense given our data source.
 If a person forgets to wear his or her pedometer, then that will register as 0 steps for that day.
+For obvious reasons, the mean is much more affected by the increased number of days with 0 steps than the median is.

 ## Are there differences in activity patterns between weekdays and weekends?
-To see if there are any differences in behavior on the weekend vs. weekday (as we expect there would be), we can create a new column and use ggplot2's color parameter to distinguish between average weekday or weekend activity.
+To see if there are any differences in behavior on the weekend vs. weekday (as we expect there would be), we can create a new column and use ggplot2's `color` parameter to distinguish between average weekday or weekend activity.

 ```r